 First post in this series: Adoption is Mysterious and Miraculous

-Next up: Parent/Teacher TalkThis article is being shared with you by Deborah Stewart of Teach Preschool - Promoting excellence in early childhood education at home and in the preschool classroom!
+Next up: Parent/Teacher TalkThis article is being shared with you by Deborah Stewart of Teach Preschool - Sharing the wonders of early learning in action!

 Check out Deborah's new book and order your copy today!